 - Food processor (I used my Cuisinart Mini-Prep)

-*Notes: I don’t use sugar, so the amount of syrup I used isn’t overly sweet.
-You might want to double the syrup or add in some other form of low-cal sweetener such as Stevia.
+*Notes: Hubs and I don’t use sugar, so the amount of syrup I used isn’t overly sweet.
+For that reason, you might want to double the syrup or add in some other form of low-cal sweetener such as Stevia.

 ** I started off with 1/8 cup of milk as shown in the video, but ended up putting in another 1/8 cup (for a total of 1/4 cup) because it was still too thick.
 Add enough liquid to achieve the texture you like.

 Watch How to Make Dessert Hummus